Better Homes & Gardens Stylemaker Event is a special event that takes place in New York every year for stylemakers AKA bloggers.

 Jen from City Farmhouse lives in New York so she didn’t need a hotel room but she ‘roomed’ with me for the day and it was so great to get to know her more.

-The rooftop bar at the hotel was simply amazing.
+The hotel was simply amazing.

 As soon as you enter the event at 9 am, the music is pumping and people are chatting and food is being served.
 We never went hungry at this event!